gaelgoth/blog/urara/2023/mac-mini-as-homeserver/+page.svelte.md

 ## Final thoughts

 Overall, turning my old Mac mini into a home server was a fun and rewarding project.
 Not only did it give my old machine a new lease on life, but it also provided me with a powerful and reliable home server that I can use for all sorts of tasks.
-If you have an old Mac mini that you're not using, I highly recommend giving a second life to your old machine a try as a Home!
+If you have an old Mac mini that you're not using, I highly recommend giving a second life to your old device a try as a Home!

-## Resources
+## Useful resources ✨

 - [Mac Mini rebooting tweaks: setpci -s 0:1f.0 0xa4.b=0](https://smackerelofopinion.blogspot.com/2011/09/mac-mini-rebooting-tweaks-setpci-s-01f0.html?showComment=1364653744596#c121835951350041303)
 - [How to run script on startup on Ubuntu 22.04 Jammy Jellyfish Server/Desktop](https://linuxconfig.org/how-to-run-script-on-startup-on-ubuntu-22-04-jammy-jellyfish-server-desktop)